-We find that the mitigation measures required by this proposed IHA will effect the least practicable adverse impacts on the stocks from any incidental take likely to occur in association with the specified activities.
+We find that the mitigation measures required by this proposed IHA will affect the least practicable adverse impacts on the stocks from any incidental take likely to occur in association with the specified activities.
 In making this finding, we considered the biological characteristics of sea otters, the nature of the specified activities, the potential effects of the activities on sea otters, the documented impacts of similar activities on sea otters, and alternative mitigation measures.

 In evaluating what mitigation measures are appropriate to ensure the least practicable adverse impact on species or stocks and their habitat, as well as subsistence uses, we considered the manner and degree to which the successful implementation of the measures are expected to achieve this goal.
 We considered the nature of the potential adverse impact being mitigated (likelihood, scope, range), the likelihood that the measures will be effective if implemented, and the likelihood of effective implementation.
 We also considered the practicability of the measures for applicant implementation (e.g., cost, impact on operations).
-We assessed whether any additional, practicable requirements could be implemented to further reduce effects, but did not identify any.
+We assessed whether any additional practicable requirements could be implemented to further reduce effects, but did not identify any.

-To reduce the potential for disturbance from acoustic stimuli associated with the activities, TMC will implement mitigation measures, including the following:
+To reduce the potential for disturbance from acoustic stimuli associated with the activities, the City of Cordova will implement mitigation measures, including the following:

-- Using the smallest diameter piles practicable while minimizing the overall number of piles; - Using a project design that does not include dredging or blasting; - Using pile caps made of highdensity polyethylene or ultra-highmolecular-weight polyethylene softening materials during impact pile driving; - Minimizing the use of the impact hammer to the extent possible by using a vibratory hammer to advance piles as deeply as possible;

-- Employing an 18-m (60-ft) deep bubble curtain during all impact pile driving as well as during all pile-driving activities in less than 18 m (60 ft) of water to reduce noise impacts; - Not reducing sound source levels due to the planned use of pile caps and a bubble curtain to calculate the most conservative harassment and shutdown zones: - Development of a marine mammal monitoring and mitigation plan; - Establishment of shutdown and monitoring zones; - Visual mitigation monitoring by designated protected species observers (PSO); - Site clearance before startup; - Soft-start procedures; and - Shutdown procedures.
+• Using a project design that incorporates the smallest diameter piles and footprint practicable while minimizing the overall number of piles and area;

+• Using a project design that does not include dredging or excavating below the high tide line;

+• Using a project design that does not include blasting;

+• Using pile driving equipment with muffler systems to reduce in-air noise generation;

+• Using a vibratory hammer equipped with a suppressor to reduce rattling;

+• Using dampeners to eliminate steelon-steel in-air noise;

+• Employing a sediment curtain during all DTH pile driving to contain drill spoils and to minimize turbidity;

+• Development of a marine mammal monitoring and mitigation plan;

+• Establishment of shutdown and monitoring zones;

+• Visual mitigation monitoring by designated protected species observers (PSO);

+- Site clearance before startup;

+- Soft-start procedures; and

+- Shutdown procedures.

-The Service has not identified any additional (i.e., not already incorporated into TMC's request) mitigation or monitoring measures that are practicable and would further reduce potential impacts to sea otters and their habitat.
+The Service has not identified any additional (i.e., not already incorporated into the applicant's request) mitigation or monitoring measures that are practicable and would further reduce potential impacts to sea otters and their habitat.